vtex-apps/category-menu/docs/README.md

   }
 ```

-2. Add the `category-menu` block into your theme.
+2. Add the `category-menu` block into your store theme.

 ```json
 {